 From Windows you can use the 'Show hidden icons' menu in the lower right next to time/date to bring the Airtame app back to the foreground.

 From Mac you can click on the Airtame logo in the Menu Bar in the upper right to bring the Airtame app back to the foreground.

 Use Airtame for Presenter mode

 With Single Window Sharing, you now have the option to use "Presenter mode" for certain services and devices.
-This can be useful when you to view your presenter notes in private on your own computer screen and your presentation slides to the Airtame-equipped screen.
+This can be useful when you want to view your presenter notes in private on your own computer screen and your presentation slides on the Airtame-equipped screen.